lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 pebbles in water.
 See what floats, what sinks.
 Try to foresee the long term effects if circulations like these keep on going unrestrained by a few who give a damn.
 Sure, you can argue that there is nothing presently 'that' harmful done by these issues (though I disagree).
-But, boy! you will be sorry then because no one will be able to question the conspiracy of silence when it hits you.
+But, boy!
+You will be sorry then because no one will be able to question the conspiracy of silence when it hits you.

 First, look for evidence and the acceptance it receives in the content you got.